TAyueva/determining_optimal_lesson_prices/README.md

 **Business model description**

-italki is the marketplace for online language teachers.
-Freelance teacher sign up on the platform and his resume becomes available for booking by students.
+italki is a marketplace for online language teachers.
+A freelance teacher registers on the platform and their resume is made available for students to book.

 The teacher can offer various types of lesson duration in 6 lesson categories.
 For each lesson there could be different price.

-**Commission**
-italki takes 15% out of the lesson fee as its commission for all completed lessons, excluding trial lessons.
+Commission: italki takes 15% out of the lesson fee as its commission for all completed lessons, excluding trial lessons.

-Based on the principles of the data science and machine learning, this model represents an analysis of the accessed information and generates the optimal prices for all lessons.

 **The business objectives and goals that the project helps to achieve**